BuiltWithGenie/GenieWorkshop/README.md

 ## Preparing for the workshop

 Before the workshop starts, please make sure you have the requirements.
-Then, set up your environment by:
+Then, set up your environment:

-- Installing the packages that will be used by the app
+- Installing the packages that will be used by the app with the included `pkginstall.sh` script:

 ```bash
 ./pkginstall.sh
 ```

-- Add the apps to the Genie Builder environment
+- Add the apps to the Genie Builder environment with `gbsetup.sh`:
 ```bash
 ./gbsetup.sh
 ```